 Schoenfield’s paper gives us a ton of guidance.
 It has an abstract.
 She explains how the paper’s major sections are meant to fit together with a set of numbered propositions (Schoenfield 2014, 195).
-And she explains out her argumentative strategy in a paragraph that begins “In a nutshell, my view is this” (Schoenfield 2014, 194).
+And she spells out her argumentative strategy in a paragraph that begins “In a nutshell, my view is this” (Schoenfield 2014, 194).
 This is not at all an easy paper and I had trouble following it towards the end.
 But the author does all the right things to help us see what she is trying to do.

 We spent a fair amount of time talking about her defense of permissivism.
 Her idea is that two people could legitimately begin with one body of evidence but come to different conclusions about it if they had different standards for evaluating and interpreting the evidence.